-6.1 Through the Affordable Housing Supply Programme, the Scottish Government has confirmed the Resource Planning Assumptions (RPA) from 2021/22 - 2025/26.
-However, for planning purposes, the 2025/26 RPA has been used as the basis of funding for the final year of this SHIP period.
+6.1 Through the Affordable Housing Supply Programme, the Scottish Government has confirmed the Resource Planning Assumptions up to 2025/26.
+However, for planning purposes, the 2025/26 RPA has been used as the basis of funding for the final two years of this SHIP period.

-Year 2022- 2026- Total

-23 24 25 26 21

-Allocation(m) £16.026 £15.981 £16.037 £16.302 £16.302 £80.648
+Year 2023-24 2024-25 2025-26 2026-27 2027-28 Total Allocation(m) £15.981 £16.037 £16.302 £16.302 £16.302 £80.924

 - 6.2 The Affordable Housing Supply Programme will seek to maximise the delivery of affordable housing through all available housing streams.
 Partners will continue to investigate and implement new and innovative delivery mechanisms. - 6.3 The delivery by the RSL sector is predicated on partnership working with house developers.
-The co-ordination of these developments with availability of grant funding will continue to be a significant challenge and will need to be carefully managed to ensure the deliverability of the programme. - 6.4 Discretion to Reduce Council Tax Discount on Second Homes and Long-Term Empty Properties - 6.4.1 Local authorities have the discretion to reduce or retain the Council Tax discount on second homes and long-term empty properties.
-Aberdeen City Council uses this power, and the additional income is retained locally and used as grant funding for Aberdeen City Council for the provision of new-build affordable social housing.

-6.4.2 Income received and paid up to 31 March 2021 is shown below.
+The co-ordination of these developments with availability of grant funding will continue to be a significant challenge and will need to be carefully managed to ensure the deliverability of the programme.

+- 6.4 Discretion to Reduce Council Tax Discount on Second Homes and Long-Term Empty Properties - 6.4.1 Local authorities have the discretion to reduce or retain the Council Tax discount on second homes and long-term empty properties.
+Aberdeen City Council uses this power, and the additional income is retained locally and used as grant funding for Aberdeen City Council for the provision of new-build affordable social housing and to fund the Empty Homes Officer post.
+The uncommitted balance is subject to a separate report at Committee to ensure the uncommitted available balance is used as part of the council new build. - 6.4.2 Income received and paid up to 31 March 2022 is shown below.